Anglo-French Survey (1784–1790): The triangulation, 1787

 The process seems deceptively simple but it demanded much in the way of perseverance and organisation.
-Once the theodolite was on a station, signal men were sent to all the other stations that were to be observed from that point, typically five or six stations but as many as 10 in the case of Fairlight Head.
+Once the theodolite was on a station, signal men were sent to all the other stations that were to be observed from that point, typically five or six stations but as many as 10 in the case of Fairlight Head in East Sussex.
 For short distances a simple flagstaff would suffice but for the longer sights it was necessary to use lights at night.
 The brightest lights, so called white lights, were obtained by burning an incendiary mixture that lasted for a short time only.
 The cross-channel use of these lights entailed careful timing arrangements which could take into account the vagaries of the weather and pocket watches.
 At many stations, for the theodolite or signals, it was necessary to raise the instrument on a portable tower over 30 ft. high.
 The tower had two components: an inner frame supported the instrument and the outer supported the observers, thus minimising the disturbance to the instrument.